inonoob/pirowflo/Readme.md

 ### Software

+When you install a fresh Raspbian on a raspberry pi and want to use the script you first must add the user pi to the group bluetooth.
+Or your will have an error acces denied.

 Tip: if you see on the nFR app when try to read or write and it say 0x03 no write to write then you have error in you python code !!!

+DO NOT UPDATE after bluez 5.50 because then you will have 2 Device Information 0x180A and Coxswain will check the first won't see the Software revision string and won't perform the reset!
+If you do you will see 2 Device Information with the first havoing PnP up thing "device information pnp device" !!!

 ## Resources: